mobify/workshop--adaptivejs-site-1x/README.md

-#Step 9: Implement Tab Behavior on the Home Page.
+#Step 9: Implement Tab Behavior on the Home Page

 ##Task

 ###Add Click Handlers to the Homepage `view-script`

-1. Open `home.js` found under /assets/js/ui/view-scripts
+1. Launch an editor app.
+From the `/assets/js/ui/view-scripts` folder, open the `home.js` view script.

-    The JavaScript files in this folder will be run on the page after it has been rendered.
-Any UI functionality for the page should be added here.
+    The JavaScript files in this folder run on the page after it is rendered.
+Any UI functionality for the page is added here.

-2. In the homeUI function, add a click handler for `.js-tab__header`
+2. In the `homeUI` function, add a click handler for `.js-tab__header`

     ```javascript
     define([